spurin/nginx-with-tools/README.md

-# Nginx With Tools Docker Image
+# Nginx With Tools - Container Image

-This Docker image is based on the official Nginx image and includes additional tools useful for network troubleshooting and web requests.
+This container image is based on the official Nginx image and includes additional tools useful for network troubleshooting and web requests.

 ## Included Tools